IALSA/IALSA-2015-Portland/projects/physical/announce.md

 	```

 	To remind you.
 Our current publication model intends 5 foci.
-So far we've been referring to them as: pulmonary, grip, gait, cognitive, and physical.
+So far we've been referring to them as: pulmonary, grip, gait, cognitive, and physical (ANDREY: What do you mean by physical.
+I thought Grip and gait... fell under the physical umbrella).
 Each of them implies a paper or a series of papers exploring particular associations and their replications across multiple longitudinal studies.
 Each of them is organized as a separate [project](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/README.md) and is (will be)  given a unique [Milestone](https://github.com/IALSA/IALSA-2015-Portland/milestones) within GitHub Issues.
 Pulmonary project has been our flagship project so far, however it appears that the publication opportunity with IJE offers a quicker path to a deliverable: a multistudy paper on physical outcomes, [project 5](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/physical/README.md) on our publication agenda.

 6.  **Deadline : October 31**